molecula/documentation/cloud/cloud-configuration/_posts/2022-12-15-cloud-user-invite.md

 When you invite a user, FeatureBase will:
 * generate a unique invitation URL that expires after 7 days
-* sends the invitation URL to the provided email address
+* send the invitation URL to the provided email address
-* adds the user email address to the **Invited users** list
+* add the user email address to the **Invited users** list

 ### Invite a user